HPInc/ml-git/docs/mutability_helper.md

 It is important to note that for all types of mutability the user is able to add and remove files, the mutability attribute refers to editing files already added.

-You must define carefully because once mutability is defined, it cannot be changed.
+The mutability configuration for an entity can eventually be changed with the ```ml-git config``` command.

 ### Where to define mutability policy?

-Mutability is defined when creating a new entity.
+Mutability is initially defined when creating a new entity.

 With the command ```ml-git (datasets|labels|models) create``` you must pass the mandatory attribute ```mutability``` to define the type of mutability for the created entity.